momentohq/public-dev-docs/docs/develop/sdks-integrations/aws-secrets-manager.md

 // Defines name of cache to use. const CACHE_NAME = 'demo-cache2';

-// A function that gets the Momento_API_Token you stored in AWS Secrets Manager.
+// A function that gets the Momento_Auth_Token you stored in AWS Secrets Manager.
 // The secret was stored as a plaintext string to avoid parsing JSON. async function getToken(secretName) {
   try {